ckevar/ErikaOS-OnlineWeatherStation/README.md

  Client --> 2_Ready
  Server --> 2_Ready
  Error --> 1_NetStatus
+ Server --> AP_config : user net config
  ```

-As seen, some states are transitioning into the _On_Hold_ state, this is because states such as: _0_Initial_State_, _1_NetStatus_, _2_Ready_, _Client_ and, _Server_ are states that send [AT commands](https://www.espressif.com/sites/default/files/documentation/4a-esp8266_at_instruction_set_en.pdf) to the WiFi module (ESP8266) and wait for a response that is command dependent as for both, response time and payload.
-Those states are as well superstates that automate configuration, browsing and serving.
+As seen, some states are transitioning into the _On_Hold_ state, this is because states such as: _0_Initial_Setup_, _1_NetStatus_, _Client_, _Server_ and, _AP_config_ are states that send [AT commands](https://www.espressif.com/sites/default/files/documentation/4a-esp8266_at_instruction_set_en.pdf) to the WiFi module (ESP8266) and since the responses are command dependent as for both, response time and payload; the waiting occurs on _On_Hold_ state where a status report by another _ErikaOS_ task will be given and _On_Hold_ willl make a move.
+These listed states are as well superstates that automate configuration, browsing and serving.
 Details below.

 States _0_Initial_State_, _1_NetStatus_ and, _2_Ready_ are consecutive states, meaning, once _0_Initial_State_ is done, the last sub-state calls for the initial state on the following consecutive hierarchical state, _1_NetStatus_ and so, until landing on _2_Ready_ state.